 I generally shy away from films with child actors so I am very grateful to The Daily Mail's film reviewer Chris Tookey, who so highly recommended the film.
 He wrote:

 Don't be fooled by the hype: This crime against cinema is twisted, cynical, and revels in the abuse of childhood.It deliberately sells a perniciously sexualised view of children and glorifies violence, especially knife and gun crime, in a way

 that makes it one of the most deeply cynical, shamelessly irresponsible films ever.

 I am not the only to find the Daily Mail's brand of outrageous censure suspiciously close to hype.
 The TV censor Ofcom recently commented on a Daily Mail rant against Christina Aguilera's and Rihanna's burlesque-style dancing in last December's

 X Factor final.Ofcom decided that the performances were just about acceptable for pre-watershed TV, but noted that the pictures spicing up the newspaper's critical article were far more explicit than anything actually broadcast in the programme.

-to be rated just PG or 12.
+likely to be rated just PG or 12.
 The campaigners seem to wrongly assume that such videos would be slapped with an 18 rating.
 Rating music videos will probably lead to more being declared as suitable for pre-watershed TV than before.
-It will of course also
+It will of

 Perhaps censors and moralists would be best advised to heed Mediawatch's We walk a fine line advice and shut the f**k up.
 Oops, forgot the Parental Advisory notice.